GikonyoJohn/-dsc-phase-2-project-v2-3-group2/README.md

 ![Correlation](CORR2.png)

 ### 4. Model 4: Dropping Insignificant Features
 Conclusion: Our adjusted R squared still stays the same at .740 and all features are significant.
-Next, we will further refine our data by removing additional, potential outliers
+Next, we will further refine our data by removing additional, potential outliers.
 ![model4](model4.png)

 ### 5. Model 5: Standardizing Features